Ohio Bed Bug Laws

 It can be difficult to prove the original location or cause of the infestation.
 An inspection can sometimes shine a helpful light on determining how long the bed bug issue has been there.

-Many landlord / tenant relationships are able to come to a mutually agreed upon plan – It is in everyones’ best interest to get the bed bug problem treated in a timely manner.
+Many landlord / tenant relationships are able to come to a mutually agreed upon plan – It is in everyones’ best interest to get the bed bug problem treated in a timely manner and avoid the bed bug infestation growing worse, or even infesting surrounding units.

 Protecting Against Bed Bugs